 b) International Students on Student Visas cannot be enrolled in the course.

 CRICOS Registration is submitted to the national regulator, TEQSA, by the International Centre.

 Refunds available to International Students for cessation or non-commencement of study are subject to specific legislation and differ to refund conditions for Domestic Students.
 Please refer to the International Student Refund Policy for further information.
-Any questions with respect to refunds should be directed to Anthony Turner, Manager, International Quality Assurance.
+Any questions with respect to refunds should be directed to Di Regan-Roots, Associate Director, Student Administration.